- Is there a way to give multiple people administrator access to a group page on the people.bu.edu server?

 Yes.
 All pages are viewable by anyone in the world unless you take the necessary steps to restrict access.
 See Restricting Access to Selected Web Content.

 Students, staff, and groups on people.bu.edu receive 4MB of disk space.
 Faculty receive 6MB.

 The disk quota for your people.bu.edu site is independent of any other quotas you have for accounts or directories at BU.
 The MyACS utility allows you to see your quota and the current usage.
 There is also a link to request an increase if necessary.

-You can request more space for academic purposes online or visit the IT Help Center at 533 Commonwealth Avenue to request additional space in person.
+You can request more space for academic purposes online or visit the IT Help Center at 179 Amory Street (West Campus) to request additional space in person.

-To remove files from your directory, you can connect to your directory with an FTP program (such as Fetch on Mac, or AbsoluteFTP on Windows), highlight the file you want to delete, and choose the delete file option from the program menu.
-If you are accessing your directory via Telnet, type the command:
+To remove files from your directory, you can connect to your directory with an SFTP program (such as Fetch on Mac, or AbsoluteFTP on Windows), highlight the file you want to delete, and choose the delete file option from the program menu.

 Yes, we back up as a precaution against catastrophic loss.
 However, we can’t retrieve individual pages that you accidentally delete.
 We suggest you keep a backup copy of your site in a safe place, such as disks or your local hard drive.

 My status changed recently from student to staff.
 What do I do to get my name listed in the staff index?